Farmland in Randolph County, Indiana — The American Midwest (Great Lakes)

 Erected 2005 by Indiana Historical Bureau and Farmland History Book Committee of Historic Farmland U S A, Inc. (Marker Number 68.2005.1.)

 Location.
-40° 11.294′ N, 85° 7.658′ W. Marker is in Farmland, Indiana, in Randolph County.
-Marker is on South Main Street north of East Henry Street, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Farmland IN 47340, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers Amanda Way (was approx. 7.7 miles away but has been reported missing. ); World War I War Memorial (approx. 7.8 miles away); Dedicated to All Veterans (approx. 7.8 miles away); Randolph County (Indiana) (approx. 7.8 miles away); First in Nation (approx. 7.8 miles away); Civil War Memorial - Randolph County Indiana (approx. 7.8 miles away); W.W.
-II and Korean Conflict - War Memorial (approx. 7.8 miles away); Revolutionary War Memorial (approx. 7.8 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Winchester Speedway (approx. 5.4 miles away); Smithfield (approx. 7.6 miles away); Amanda Way (approx. 7.7 miles away); World War I War Memorial (approx. 7.8 miles away); Dedicated to All Veterans (approx. 7.8 miles away); Organized Religion (approx. 7.8 miles away); Education (approx. 7.8 miles away); Randolph County History: 1818-2018 (approx. 7.8 miles away).

 Also see . . .
 Photos of Dedication (Courtesy - Indiana Historical Bureau):.
 (Submitted on January 22, 2013, by Al Wolf of Veedersburg, Indiana.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 31, 2010, by Al Wolf of Veedersburg, Indiana.
-This page has been viewed 630 times since then and 25 times this year.
+It was originally submitted on May 31, 2010, by Al Wolf of Veedersburg, Indiana.
+This page has been viewed 894 times since then and 137 times this year.
 Photos: 1, 2, 3, 4, 5, 6. submitted on May 31, 2010, by Al Wolf of Veedersburg, Indiana. • Bill Pfingsten was the editor who published this page.